sourdough-danish-pastries-recipe

 side view of the layered dough after the first fold

 Wrap the “book” in plastic wrap and chill for 20 minutes in the refrigerator.
-This will keep the dough and butter from softening too much and will allow the dough to relax so it won’t bounce back when we roll it again.
+This will keep the sourdough danish dough and butter from softening too much.

-Step 5 – Second Lamination Fold (Letter Fold)
+Step 5 – Second Lamination Fold (Tri-Fold or Letter Fold)

 For the second fold, we are going to roll the dough again and fold it in thirds like a letter.

-rolling dough to a rectangle in preparation for the second fold
+rolling sourdough danish dough to a rectangle in preparation for the second fold

 Now fold the sourdough Danish dough in thirds like you’re folding a letter.